Siruguppa: Demographics

 As of 2021 India census, Siruguppa Urban had a population of 72,503.
 Males constitute 51% of the population and females 49%.
 Siruguppa has an average literacy rate of 51%, lower than the national average of 59.5%: male literacy is 60%, and female literacy is 43%.
 In Siruguppa, 15% of the population is under 6 years of age.

 River

 River Tungabhadra embraces the town from north-west.
 It is the main link between North and South Karnataka.
 Important sight seeing places along the river bank are Vasudhendra teertha vrindavana in Kenchanagudda, Shambhulingeshwara temple along Desnur road & Haragol ghat.
 The agriculture of the entire taluk is benefited by the river through irrigation.
-Vedavathi River or Hagari river which originates in western ghat's Bababudangiri hills, flows through Chikkamagaluru, Chitradurga, Anantapur, & Ballari districts joins Tungabhadra river at Kududarhal or Siddaragonde village of Siruguppa taluk.
+Vedavathi River or Hagari river which originates in western ghats Bababudangiri hills, flows through Chikkamagaluru, Chitradurga, Anantapur, & Ballari districts joins Tungabhadra river at Kududarhal or Siddaragonde village of Siruguppa taluk.
 Vedavathi river is also called as Hagari river in Ballari district as it flows through Hagari village of Ballari taluk.